 2. The Coastal Home

 If being near the sea gives you a feeling of serenity, perhaps you should incorporate some elements of the coast into your home.
 Coastal decor most often uses the color palette of the coast (blue, green, beige and white) to create a calm, peaceful atmosphere in the home.
 Add white and weathered furniture to create a breezy look.
 The soft glow of lamps promotes the peaceful lightness of the ocean.
-Smaller details like wicker baskets really bring this style of decor into its element.
+Smaller details like wicker baskets bring this style of decor into its element.

 3. The Minimalist Home

 It’s scientifically proven that a cluttered home adds stress to the table.
 Eliminate this by choosing a minimalist decorating style.
-This style incorporates fresh walls, clean lines and a small amount of objects displayed in the room.
+This style incorporates fresh walls, clean lines and a small number of objects displayed in the room.
 Minimalism is more of an attitude than a style of home decor.
 A true minimalist pares the items in their entire life down to the necessities, which includes the items in their home.
 Some experts of minimalism argue that you should only hold onto the items in your life that bring you a feeling of joy.
-With this attitude in mind, utilise your home decor to display the things that bring you joy, storing or getting rid of the things you do not need out in the open.
+With this attitude in mind, utilize your home decor to display the things that bring you joy, storing or getting rid of the things you do not need out in the open.

 4. The Contemporary Home

 Similar to minimalist decor in its bare-bones feel, contemporary or modern decor uses a neutral color palette and simplistic, angular furniture styles.
 The contemporary design utilizes natural light as a large decor aspect.
 If you’re a fan of color but still appreciate the clean lines of contemporary interior design, consider the pop of an accent color.
 For instance, if your living room is mostly gray and beige, try incorporating some purple throw pillows and wall accents.